willfindlay/adaptivesec-F2020/journal/06-oct-1st.md

   similarities with the ADHIC approach is probably a good sign here.
 - I hope to use a tree structure in WARDEN for probabilistically splitting sequences.
 This approach is quite similar to ADHIC's splitting decision tree.

+While I don't think (p,n)-grams are necessarily the answer for my work (system security events don't necessarily have fixed positions within a frame like packet data does), other aspects of the NetADHICT approach do merit consideration as to whether they can be applied to my domain.

 Overall thoughts on the paper: The first time I read this I thought it was pretty cool.
 My security knowledge and specifically my experience in developing